-On the trail of Swiss settlers in Kentucky - SWI swissinfo.ch
+On the trail of Swiss settlers in Kentucky

 A project has been launched to build bridges between Einsiedeln, Switzerland and Louisville, Kentucky – the destination of many 19th century Swiss immigrants.

-If you scan the Louisville telephone book you will find quite a few Fuchs, Kaelins and Zehnders - all descendants of people from the central Swiss town of Einsiedeln.
+If you scan the Louisville external linktelephone book you will find quite a few Fuchs, Kaelins and Zehnders - all descendants of people from the central Swiss town of Einsiedelnexternal link.

 Between 1850 and 1900, around 2,000 people from Einsiedeln emigrated to the United States, with many of them ending up in Louisville.
-About an hour’s drive away in southern Indiana is the Saint Meinrad Archabbey, founded by Benedictine monks from Einsiedeln Abbey.
+About an hour’s drive away in southern Indiana is the Saint Meinrad Archabbeyexternal link, founded by Benedictine monks from Einsiedeln Abbey.external link

 Susann Bosshard-Kälin